Kigzag/kigzag-docs-dep/src/README.md

 ## Licensing

-The primary license for Xeldorado Contracts V1 is the Business Source License 1.1 (`BUSL-1.1`), see [`LICENSE`](https://github.com/Xeldorado/XeldoradoContractsV1/blob/main/LICENSE).
+The primary license for Kigzag Contracts V1 is the Business Source License 1.1 (`BUSL-1.1`), see [`LICENSE`](https://github.com/Xeldorado/XeldoradoContractsV1/blob/main/LICENSE).

 <h3>